 This week sees the arrival of the new artwork for Anúna’s third/fourth album Omnis.
 The CD has had no less than five, yes, five separate covers and three released versions.
 You can see the original artwork at the bottom of this article.
 You may justifiably ask why have a sixth cover?

-We had an ever increasing following in Ireland, building steadily for seven years when Riverdance catapulted the group forward onto an international stage in an unprecedented manner with all the commercial trappings attached, it was, and is, a true original.
-While the choir had migrated from audiences of 3-400 to playing 4000 seater venues with the hottest show on the planet at the time in just a few months.
+We had an ever increasing following in Ireland, building steadily for seven years when Riverdance catapulted the group forward onto an international stage in an unprecedented manner with all the commercial trappings attached.
+We migrated from audiences of 3-400 to 4000 seater venues performing as part the hottest show on the planet at the time in just a few months.
 In the middle of all this I hung doggedly to my own music, creating Omnis to keep my feet firmly planted on the ground.
 It was also created in a somewhat futile effort to bind the singers together.

 The influx of new blood in 1996 resulted in what is arguably one of our finest recordings Deep Dead Blue, but at the time it was pretty hard going for me.
 By the time Omnis was hot off the presses it was a historical note, not a new album.
 I remember my mother saying to me after she first heard it that she couldn’t believe something so beautiful had been born out of so much trouble.
 In retrospect I can’t either.
 The beauty of it is in the music rather than the performances I believe.
 I am still proud of the compositions on that record.
 Dúlamán has become a choral mega-hit all over the world thanks to my friends in Chanticleer who included it on their album Wondrous Love in 1997.

 The image was photographed by the photographer Nigel Brand who had taken many pictures of the first lineup of Anúna (circa 1991-3).
-I remember discussing the album with him, and giving him free reign to create a image with an impact rather than something out of the “Celtic Mysts of Ancient Tyme” ethos.
+I remember discussing the album with him, and giving him free reign to create a picture with an impact rather than something out of the “Celtic Mysts of Ancient Tyme” ethos.